LedgerHQ/ledger-live/tool/README.md

      --gasPrice <String>      : how much gasPrice. default is 2gwei. (example format: 2gwei, 0.000001eth, in wei if no unit precised)
-     --gasLimit <String>      : how much gasLimit. default is estimated with the recipient -t, --token <String>         : use an token account children of the account
+     --gasLimit <String>      : how much gasLimit. default is estimated with the recipient -t, --token <String>         : use an token account children of the account --shuffle                : if using multiple token or recipient, order will be randomized

 Usage: ledger-live sync       # Synchronize accounts with blockchain
      --device <String>        : provide a specific HID path of a device